VEXcode V5 has a 3-wire Digital In device and a 3-wire Digital Out device.

 All of the digital sensors which are available for the VEX V5 system have a sensor device provided in the VEXcode V5 device configuration window.
 These sensors should use their specific VEXcode V5 sensor device and not the Digital In device.

 Using Digital Out

 The VEXcode V5 Digital In device is intended for providing control of a 5 volt logic level to external devices or supplying a communication signal out for Digital In/Digital Out communication.

 The VEXcode V5 Digital Out device can be used to activate a pneumatic solenoid valve which will control the airflow for a VEX pneumatic system.

-For more information about Configuring a Digital In and Digital Out device in VEXcode V5, view this article from the Knowledge Base.
+For more information about Configuring a Digital In and Digital Out device in VEXcode V5, view this article from the VEX Library.